salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # flags.label.description

 A human-readable label for the template.
-This is displayed in the Analytics Studio UI and helps users identify the template's purpose.
+This is displayed in Tableau Next and helps users identify the template's purpose.
 Use clear, descriptive labels that explain what the template does.

 # flags.description.summary